godfreyp/remindersmicroservice/README.md

   ]
 }

-Each object will have four properties:
+Each object will have five properties:

 > Name: String
 >